Texas man was driving 157 mph before crash that killed teen - NewsBreak

 FORT WORTH, Texas ( KVEO ) — Police in Fort Worth, Texas arrested a man who was driving over 150 mph when he collided with another vehicle, killing a teenager and injuring two others in March.

-Fort Worth officers arrested Bryce Abernathy, 22, on two counts of aggravated assault and one count of manslaughter, according to a police press release .Driver with child in car accused of shooting another car in road rage incident
+Fort Worth officers arrested Bryce Abernathy, 22, on two counts of aggravated assault and one count of manslaughter, according to a police press release .‘Wouldn’t change a thing’: Listing photos for horror-themed property delight social media

 At 11 p.m. on March 15, a white Camaro was traveling on westbound Interstate 20 when it collided with a silver SUV.
 One was killed in the collision and two others were injured.